KINGTUT10101/tux/README.md

 > **NOTE: This project is no longer being developed in favor of** [**Tux Redux**](https://github.com/KINGTUT10101/TuxRedux)**, a complete remake of Tux/SUIT**

 An improved version of SUIT with more components, a better layout system, and a GUI manager.
-This project will be updated once I finish my current project, Just Another Sand Game.

-This library should support most of SUIT's features right now, although that may change in the future as new features are added.
-Here's a quick overview of the current features and how you can use them (better docs will be provided some time in the future):
+This library should support most of SUIT's features.
+Here's a quick overview of the current features and how you can use them:

 *   Padding
     *   Most UI items now support padding, which can shift the internal elements away from the item's edges